cloudfoundry-community/swift-buildpack/README.md

 ### Swift-cfenv

-Instead of specifying IP address and port values in the `Procfile` as runtime parameters to your web server process, you can instead use the [Swift-cfenv](https://github.com/IBM-Swift/Swift-cfenv) Swift package to obtain such values at runtime.
+Instead of specifying IP address and port values in the `Procfile` as runtime parameters to your web server process, you can instead use the [Swift-cfenv](https://github.com/IBM-Swift/Swift-cfenv) package to obtain such values at runtime.
 The Swift-cfenv package provides structures and methods to parse Cloud Foundry-provided environment variables, such as the port number, IP address, and URL of the application.
 It also provides default values when running the application locally.
 For details on how to leverage this library in your Swift application, see the [README](https://github.com/IBM-Swift/Swift-cfenv) file.
 When using Swift-cfenv in your app, your `Procfile` will be very simple; it will more than likely look like this:

 ```
 web: <executable_name>